Recession shapes: L-shaped

 An L-shaped recession or depression occurs when an economy has a severe recession and does not return to trend line growth for many years, if ever.
 The steep decline, is followed by a flat line makes the shape of an L. This is the most severe of the different shapes of recession.
 Alternative terms for long periods of underperformance include "depression" and "lost decade"; compare also "malaise".

 A classic example of an L-shaped recession occurred in Japan following the bursting of the Japanese asset price bubble in 1990.
 From the end of World War II throughout the 1980s, Japan's economy was growing robustly.
 In the late 1980s, a massive asset-price bubble developed in Japan.
 After the bubble burst the economy suffered from deflation, and experienced years of sluggish growth; never returning to the higher growth Japan experienced from 1950 to 1990.
 After the late-2000s recession in the United States followed a similar economic bubble (the United States housing bubble) some economists feared the U.S. economy could enter a prolonged period of low growth even after recovering from the recession.
 By 2013, however, U.S. GDP growth rebounded, allaying fears of stagnation.

-The Greek recession of 2007–2016 could be considered an example of an L-shaped recession, as Greek GDP growth in 2017 was merely 1.6%.
+The Greek government-debt crisis of 2007–2016 could be considered an example of an L-shaped recession, as Greek GDP growth in 2017 was merely 1.6%.
 Greece technically suffered through four separate, but compounding, periods of contractions over the nine-year period.